Songonge/AWS-Projects/SAAS_Dataset/Sales_Analysis.md

 financial performance (sales, quantity, discounts, and profits).
 The final dashboard provides an intuitive interface for monitoring business performance across different dimensions.

 ## About the Dataset
-The dataset was downloaded from AWS Skill Builder page while taking the course **Amazon QuickSight - Getting Started**.
+The dataset was downloaded from the AWS Skill Builder page while taking the course **Amazon QuickSight - Getting Started**.
 It contained the following columns:
 * _Row ID_: A unique identifier for each row in the dataset
 * _Order ID_: A unique identifier for each order transaction
 * _Order Date_: The date when the order was placed